invertedtomato/lightweight-serialization/PROTOCOL.md

 ## Supporting algorithms
-To understand the encoding of each field you must first be familiar with the basic algorithms used in the encodings.
+To understand the encoding of each field you must first be familiar with the supporting algorithms used in the encodings.

 ### VLQ encoding
 Variable length quantity is a technique where a number is encoded using just seven